chiatt/code-chix-python-refresher/PITCHME.md

 ---

-3. Writing functions
+## Writing functions

-  a.
-Basic function syntax
+  - Basic function syntax
-  b.
-Arguments - default values
+  - Arguments - default values
-  c.
-Our activity will cover reading files, so we will briefly cover file i/o and using 'with' to create a context Activity 1: Participants will write two functions one that reads data from a csv and a second function that calculates the cartesian distance between two pairs of coordinates
+  - Our activity will cover reading files, so we will briefly cover file i/o and using 'with' to create a context Activity 1: Participants will write two functions one that reads data from a csv and a second function that calculates the cartesian distance between two pairs of coordinates

 ---

-4. Data Structures and Iterating
+## Data Structures and Iterating

-  a.
-Strings and string formatting
+  - Strings and string formatting
-  b.
-Tuples, Lists, Sets, Dictionaries
+  - Tuples, Lists, Sets, Dictionaries
-  c.
-List comprehensions
+  - List comprehensions
-  d.
-Generators
+  - Generators
-  e.
-Decorators
+  - Decorators

 ---

+## Activity 1:

-Activity 1: Participants will read over a text file and parse each record into a dictionary.
+Participants will read over a text file and parse each record into a dictionary.

 ---

+## Activity 2:

-Activity 2: Participants will write a decorator for their distance function that will return a dictionary with the start and end coordinates, and distance value
+Participants will write a decorator for their distance function that will return a dictionary with the start and end coordinates, and distance value

 ---